osanj/osanj.github.io/content/post/mrz-checksum-failure-analysis/index.md

 use_justify: true
 ---

 The machine readable zone (MRZ) of identity documents has various checksums which are intended to verify that a readout by a machine is actually correct.
-But how likely is it that mechanism fails?
+But how likely is it that this mechanism fails?

 <!--more-->